 - Include a list of things that have to be done or packed the morning that you leave, such as packing the ice chest, prescription medications, cell phone chargers, etc. Although my Last Minute Packing List is intended for emergency evacuations, it might give you some good ideas of what should go on your own vacation list.

 - For the long trip itself, having some sort of routine may help the time go faster.
 You might want to schedule singalong time, naps, snacks, read alouds/books on CD, exercise stops, and car games.
 This gives everyone something to look forward to, “…in just a few minutes!”
+Another idea that worked great for us are surprise activity envelopes.
+My kids LOVED them.

 - If you’ll be stopping to spend the night at hotels or other places en route to your destination, pack a single, small suitcase that will serve as a sort of overnight bag for the whole family.
 It should contain whatever each person will need to see them through the night and into the next morning: pajamas, a change of underwear, a clean shirt, toiletry items, etc. pack this bag into your vehicle last, so it will be easy to reach each night.
-This is far easier than emptying out the entire vehicle and lugging everything in to a hotel each and every night.
+This is far easier than emptying out the entire vehicle and lugging everything into a hotel each and every night.

 - Healthy food is a huge plus, since inactivity is a reality of car travel.
 Pack fresh vegetables, cheese and crackers, fruit, healthy snack mixes, and lots of water bottles.
+Check out my review of the Hot Logic portable oven.
+It’s an amazing option for hot, healthy food on road trips!

 - Stuff a handful of plastic grocery bags somewhere handy to use for trash, damp clothes, and yes, a vomit bag if someone gets carsick!